matiasmalewicz2610-byte/linkedin-b2b-research/other/april-dunford-positioning-notes.md

 - Not just direct competitors — includes "do nothing," spreadsheets, internal teams
 - This defines your real competitive context
 - **LinkedIn content implication:** Your content should make these alternatives look inadequate for the specific problem you solve
-- [TO FILL: direct quote from source]

 ### Component 2: Unique attributes
 What do you have that alternatives genuinely don't?
 - Features, capabilities, team expertise, methodology, data, network
 - Must be real differences, not marketing language
 - **LinkedIn content implication:** These become your content "angles" — the things only you can credibly say
-- [TO FILL: direct quote from source]

 ### Component 3: Value (the "so what")
 Why does it matter to customers that you have those unique attributes?
 - Translates features into outcomes
 - This is the language customers actually use
 - **LinkedIn content implication:** Every post should connect to a value that your ICP cares about, not to a feature you're proud of
-- [TO FILL: direct quote from source]

 ### Component 4: Target customer characteristics
 Who specifically cares intensely about that value?
 - Not "anyone who might buy" — specific customer characteristics that make them a good fit
 - **LinkedIn content implication:** Defines exactly who you're writing for.
 Generic content tries to appeal to everyone and reaches no one.
-- [TO FILL: direct quote from source]

 ### Component 5: Market category
 Where do you play to make the value obvious?
 - The category creates the comparison set in the buyer's mind
 - Wrong category = wrong comparison = no sale
 - **LinkedIn content implication:** The category you claim determines which content benchmarks you're compared against
-- [TO FILL: direct quote from source]

 ---

 ## Application to LinkedIn content strategy